NittanyLion/Grumps.jl/README.md

 ## Versions

+### 0.2.4

+1. Bug fix for the user-specified arbitrary interactions case.
 ### 0.2.3

 1. Bug fix for the case in which there are no macro data but an estimator other than mixed logit is selected.